adamralph/liteguard/how_to_build.md

 1. Install Ruby 1.8.7 or later.

- For Windows we recommend using the [RubyInstaller](http://rubyinstaller.org/) and selecting 'Add Ruby executables to your PATH' when prompted.
+ For Windows I recommend using the [RubyInstaller](http://rubyinstaller.org/) and selecting 'Add Ruby executables to your PATH' when prompted.
 For alternatives see the [Ruby download page](http://www.ruby-lang.org/en/downloads/).

 1. Using a command prompt, update RubyGems to the latest version: